Decision of the Regional Court in Warsaw, 25th Civil Division, dated 18th December 2018

 The Regional Court in Warsaw, 1st Civil Division, composed of:

-having examined on January 16, 2024, in Warsaw, in a closed session, the case brought by the Financial Ombudsman representing a group consisting of: [data of 13 persons] against (…) Branch in Poland with its registered office in G. for a determination
+having examined on 16th January 2024, in Warsaw, at a session in camera, the case brought by the Financial Ombudsman representing a group consisting of: [data of 13 persons] against (…) Branch in Poland with its registered office in G. for a determination

 IV C 195/18

-The Regional Court in Warsaw, 4th Civil Division, composed of the following:
+The Regional Court in Warsaw, 4th Civil Division, composed of:

-having examined on April 23, 2019, in Warsaw, at a closed session, the class action brought by M. S. – representative of the group – against the State Treasury – the Prosecutor General, the Regional Prosecutor in Gdańsk, the District Prosecutor in Gdańsk – Wrzeszcz in Gdańsk for payment,
+having examined on 23rd April 2019, in Warsaw, at a session in camera, the group action brought by M. S. – representative of the group – against the State Treasury – the Prosecutor General, the Regional Prosecutor in Gdańsk, the District Prosecutor in Gdańsk – Wrzeszcz in Gdańsk for payment,

 I C 434/15